cola-coding/cola-coding.github.io/_posts/2025-04-25-presentation.md

-# 🧩Kexin Liu · Representation · For TensorOpera
+# 🧩Kexin Liu · Presentation · For TensorOpera

 ---